 REQ-MDT-FUN-33 In the case of signalling based immediate MDT, configuration shall be able to propagate across RATs for the case of Xn inter-RAT intra-system handover to/from NR.

-REQ-MDT-FUN-34 In the case of EN-DC scenario, for immediate MDT, configuration shall be able to be provided for both master node and secondary node independently.
+REQ-MDT-FUN-34 In the case of EN-DC scenario, for immediate MDT, configuration shall be able to be provided for both primary node and secondary node independently.

 REQ-MDT-FUN-35 In the case of MR-DC, there is a split DRB in which data shall be sent over both MN and SN.
 In such a case, the PDCP data volume shall include the data sent over both MN and SN for that DRB.